Best Practices: Avoiding Common MongoDB Performance Pitfalls

 2. Indexing Strategies: Eliminating Collection Scans

 Indexes are the single most critical factor in MongoDB performance.
-A Collection Scan (COLLSCAN) occurs when MongoDB has to read every document in a collection to satisfy a query, leading to drastically slow performance, especially on large datasets.
+A Collection Scan (COLLSCAN) occurs when MongoDB has to read every document in a collection to satisfy a query, which is usually slow on large datasets.

 Proactive Index Creation and Verification